mrassell/inventory-manager/README.md

 Create a pull request to the main repository.

 ## Contact
-If you have any questions or need further assistance, feel free to contact us at mr6761@nyu.edu
+If you have any questions or need further assistance, feel free to contact me at mr6761@nyu.edu